Prepare Packages for Parallel Processing with Future

 This function helps manage package loading for parallel processing

-package.
+with the future package.
 It ensures efficient package handling and

 minimizes package-loading messages in SLURM environments, particularly for

-on non-Windows systems, where packages are loaded in the main
+multicore on non-Windows systems, where packages are loaded in the main

 process to avoid redundant messages in worker forks.
-For multisession
+For multisession,

-on Windows (where multicore
+cluster, or multicore on Windows (where multicore falls back to

-), it returns the package names for loading in workers,
+multisession), it returns the package names for loading in workers,

-typically via the future.packages
+typically via the future.packages argument in functions like

 Examples